Platini fires hosts France to EURO 1984 final glory against Spain

 With so much at stake and against such whole-hearted opponents, France were never going to have things all their own way in the 1984 UEFA European Championship final.

 Indeed, Spain got into their stride more quickly, Santiago Urquiaga causing problems with his crosses.
-Yet Michel Platini had captivated the continent as he had opposition defences all tournament, and the moment he notched up goal No9 at the Parc des Princes (no other side struck as many at the finals, let alone player) there was little doubt about the winner.
+Yet Michel Platini had captivated the continent as he had opposition defences all tournament, and the moment he netted his ninth goal of the competition at the Parc des Princes (no other team struck as many at the finals) France were firmly in the driving seat.
 Bruno Bellone made sure late on.

-Spain were on the back foot almost from the off, with Ricardo Gallego and Francisco Carrasco booked in quick succession as they attempted to stem the tide.
-Yet for all their intent the hosts failed to create a single clear-cut chance in the first half; at the other end Santillana, fantastic in the air for a man who was no giant, had a header cleared off the line by Patrick Battiston then shot just wide.
+For all their intent, Michel Hidalgo's charges struggled to create clear-cut openings in the first half; at the other end Santillana, fantastic in the air for a man who was no giant, had a header cleared off the line by Patrick Battiston before shooting narrowly wide.

 Despite Santillana's continued aerial defiance, there was no way back, Yvon Le Roux's sending off five minutes from time coming too late.
-Instead Jean Tigana, the player of the tournament despite Platini's goals, sent Bellone through to chip Arconada for the only one of France's 14 goals to have been scored by a striker, a statistic the new champions could live with.
+Instead Jean Tigana, the player of the tournament despite Platini's goals, sent Bellone through to chip Arconada for the only one of France's 14 goals to have been scored by a striker.

-France were fortunate to have been playing at home, but it was good to see that generation of players win something in between their two FIFA World Cup semi-finals.
-No one seriously disputed their right to be called the best in Europe: they played 12 matches in that calendar year, winning them all.
+Even so, no one seriously disputed Les Bleus' right to be called the best in Europe: they played 12 matches in that calendar year, winning them all.

 Reaction